Sarah816/PP-Motion/README.md

 ## Acknowledgement

+This repository is built on top of:
+* PP-Motion metric framework is from: [MotionCritic](https://github.com/ou524u/MotionCritic)
+* Physics annotation generation framework is from: [PHC](https://github.com/ZhengyiLuo/PHC)
+* Physics simulator is from: [IsaacGymEnvs](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs)

 If you use PP-Motion in your work, please also cite the original datasets and methods on which our work is based.

 MotionCritic: